by Guest Blogger . October 7th, 2021

 Every successful business owner will tell you that a good logo is more than just an attractive presentation of your brand.
-It is the picture that tells every potential customer a thousand words about your business.
-The key is evoking the right message and the right emotions in your desired customers.
+The picture tells every potential customer a thousand words about your business.
+The key is evoking the right message and emotions in your desired customers.
 The colors in your logo can serve as powerful psychological triggers to make customers believe your services are the best choice for their business the second they lay eyes on them.
-The key is using the colors that evoke remedying feelings people desire when seeking out those types of services.
+The key is using colors that evoke remedying feelings people desire when seeking out those types of services.

 SEE ALSO: The Psychology of Color – A Color Guide for Designers

-Here are is a breakdown of the most basic colors, what emotions they evoke, and what services they can effectively attract customers to:
+Here is a breakdown of the most basic colors, what emotions they evoke, and what services they can effectively attract customers to:

-Red is the most used color in logos as it has such a wide range of different emotions but carries them all intensely.
-Red can serve to intensify or evoke the passion of whatever niche you’re in.
-One thing red is not is known to be is relaxing or calm.
-Many restaurants can get away with a lighter shade of red as they are feeding off a potential customer’s intense desire to eat that kind of food or that get immediate service.
-Notice how many fast food logos have red in them.
+Red is the most used color in logos as it has many emotions but carries them all intensely.
+Red can intensify or evoke the passion of whatever niche you’re in.
+One thing red is not known to be is relaxing or calm.
+Many restaurants can get away with a lighter shade of red as they feed off a potential customer’s intense desire to eat that food or get immediate service.
+Notice how many fast food use red logos.

 If you’re opening a therapeutic business or place of knowledgeable healing, it might be best to leave red out of your logo.
-You see that most doctor’s offices don’t use red in their logos but hospitals do.
-Hospitals get away with it because at times there is no more serious place in the world.
+Most doctor’s offices don’t use red in their logos, but hospitals do.
+Hospitals get away with it because, at times, there is no more serious place in the world.

-The shades of orange can cover a wide variety of emotions but one that stands out among them all is boldness.
-Orange is not quite powerful enough to evoke the passion of red nor is it dark enough to be clam or subtle.
-Orange would be a good color for a business that is bold but supplies innocent services such as toys, daycares, vacations, etc.
+The shades of orange can cover a wide variety of emotions, but one that stands out is boldness.
+Orange is not quite powerful enough to evoke the passion of red or dark enough to be calm or subtle.
+Orange would be a good color for a bold business that supplies innocent services such as toys, daycares, vacations, etc.